Natashaa7/Phone-Addiction-Analysis/README.md

 # 📱 Phone Addiction Analysis

+## 👋 About

+Ever wondered how phone usage affects stress, sleep, or school performance?

+This project analyzes **teen smartphone addiction** patterns using data science and machine learning.
+We explore the data, test multiple models, and pick the best one to **predict addiction risk**.

 ## 📌 Overview

 This project analyzes smartphone addiction patterns in teenagers, identifying behavioral and demographic factors that contribute to addiction.
-The workflow involves data preprocessing, exploratory data analysis, feature selection, model comparison, and inference.
+The workflow involves **data preprocessing, exploratory data analysis, feature selection, model comparison, and inference**.
 The project uses multiple machine learning models to classify users into addiction risk categories and selects the best-performing model (Gradient Boosting).

 ## 🗂 Repository Structure
 ```Phone-Addiction-Analysis/